 Alright, now that we know the basic features, let’s see what’s on the market right now!

-Unlike the previous two models, this Farberware Percolator is a stove top model.
-This is great for people who would also like to take their percolator camping for coffee on the go (or want to experience Italian culture a bit more).
+Unlike the previous two models, this Farberware Percolator is a portable, stove-top model.
+This is great for people who want to take their percolator camping for coffee on the go (or want to experience Italian culture a bit more).
 Still, it works great at home and brews great coffee.

-Since this isn’t an electric model, you can put the percolator safely in a dishwasher; it’s very easy to clean up!
+Since this isn’t an electric percolator, you can put the percolator safely in a dishwasher; it’s very easy to clean up!

 The downside to this model is the size.
 It’s designed to brew up to 8 cups at a time.
 It’ll take up more storage space and space in your dishwasher when you’re going to clean it.